China typhoon kills six, knocks out power as tornado snaps trees

 The storm is expected to lose strength as it heads northwest.
 Authorities warned that flooding and mudslides were possible in the southwestern province of Yunnan.

-Authorities have canceled dozens of flights, evacuated thousands and returned nearly 64,000 fishing boats to harbor in the south, state television reported.
+Authorities have cancelled dozens of flights, evacuated thousands and returned nearly 64,000 fishing boats to harbour in the south, state television reported.

 Some coastal high-speed trains were suspended, including a route linking Haikou to Sanya in the island province of Hainan, state media said.